ms-iot/remote-wiring/README.md

 - Firmata (protocol)
 - ArduinoStream (transport)

-For example, the Firmata layer translates the requests of the RemoteWiring layer into the Firmata protocol and then passes them on to the ArduinoStream layer for transport to the Arduino (and visa-versa).
+For example, the Firmata layer translates the requests of the RemoteWiring layer into the Firmata protocol and then passes them on to the ArduinoStream layer for transport to the Arduino (and vise-versa).
 The Firmata layer has no knowledge of what the ArduinoStream implementation looks like, or what method of transport is actually being used.
 However, the Firmata layer absolutely depends on this layer in order to work.
 In sharp contrast, the Firmata layer is not aware of the RemoteWiring layer's existence, and therefore could be interacted with directly.

 ###RemoteWiring
-The main interface class of the RemoteWiring layer is the RemoteDevice class, and it is the main API entry point that should be used in most cases.
+The main interface class of the RemoteWiring layer is RemoteDevice, and it is the main API entry point that should be used in most cases.
 It offers an interface that is nearly identical to what you will find in the Arduino Wiring API, and should therefore be familiar if you have written Arduino sketches yourself.
 However, It is safe to say that all calls through this layer are directed to the Firmata layer below it, so it is only necessary to bypass or extend this layer when very advanced behaviors are desired for a project!

 ###Firmata
 The implementation of Firmata is taken directly from the [Firmata repository](https://github.com/firmata/arduino), with absolute minimal changes (i.e. removing arduino/hardware dependencies), and is wrapped by a transparent [Windows Runtime Component](https://msdn.microsoft.com/en-us/library/hh441572.aspx) library class.